rambaut/RaspberryPVR/README.md

 RaspberryPVR
 ============

 Notes about creating a Freeview PVR from a Raspberry Pi, a cheap DVB-T dongle and RaspBMC software.
+These notes are primarily for my own documentation.

 Hardware
 --------